My muse arrived late.

-Three weeks ago, I had banished a pail of chocolate chip ice cream to the freezer in the garage.
-It was a cruel thing to do to something I loved so much but it was not really me who did it, rather it was my diet.
+Three weeks ago, I banished a pail of chocolate chip ice cream to the freezer in the garage.
+It was a cruel thing to do to something I so dearly loved – but it was not really me who did it, rather it was my diet.

-Now the bucket was calling my name and apparently its plaintive cries had captured my muse.
+Now the ice cream was calling my name and apparently its plaintive cries had captured my muse.